lucascow/lucascow.github.io/README.md

 ### Some other note

+1. /docs is also a deploy directry, you can take it as a dev environment
-1. To enable google analytic, simply input the track id in `_config.yml`
+2. To enable google analytic, simply input the track id in `_config.yml`
-2. To edit the navi bar, go to /_data/navigation.yml
+3. To edit the navi bar, go to /_data/navigation.yml
-3. To customerize your header, go to /_includes/head/custom.html
+4. To customerize your header, go to /_includes/head/custom.html
-4. /docs is also a deploy directry, you can take it as a dev environment
-5. Files in /_includes are mainly reusable code for all pages.
+5. single.html is the default layout of post
+6. Rendering path: pages -> incldues